 • other persons who are subject to the requirements of the Regulations (financial institutions, credit institutions, auditors, insolvency practitioners, external accountants, tax advisers, independent legal professionals, trust or company service providers, estate agents, high value dealers, and other casinos)

-• persons who carry on business in a third country who are subject to requirements in relation to CDD and record keeping which are equivalent to those in the Directive, and are supervised for compliance with those requirements.
-126
+• persons who carry on business in a third country who are subject to requirements in relation to CDD and record keeping which are equivalent to those in the Directive, and are supervised for compliance with those requirements.131

-A casino operator may not rely on a third party established in a country which has been identified by the European Commission as a high risk third country.
-127
+A casino operator may not rely on a third party established in a high risk third country.132

 When a casino operator relies on a third party to apply CDD measures